DouglasUrner/ShopNotes/joinery/sliding-dovetails.md

 ### Articles

-* [How To Make Sliding Dovetails](https://www.wwgoa.com/article/making-sliding-dovetails/) - methods for both through and half-blind sliding dovetails.
+* [How To Make Sliding Dovetails](https://www.wwgoa.com/article/making-sliding-dovetails/) - for small items, both tails and pins cut on the router table.
+Methods for both through and half-blind sliding dovetails.
 Suggests using a vee-groove bit (or a center finder bit) to help with setup.

 * [Tapered Sliding Dovetails](https://www.popularwoodworking.com/techniques/aw-extra-41212-tapered-sliding-dovetails/) - jig for pin boards.